YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/call-report/ringing.md

 The PBX will send a report to the application server when an extension is ringing.
 But only when the ringing is triggered by a dial using the API, the report will be sent, namely, if a ringing is triggered by a dial made from an extension, the report will not be sent.

 Ringing \(the called party\) and ring back \(the calling party\) coexist.
 Calls with external numbers and internal calls will both be reported.
-In the report, the party who triggers the call will appear first.
+In the report, the calling party's number will appear first.

 **Report sample:**